jackbgood/hello-world/README.md

 Honolulu is nice this time of year.
 That's what they tell me anyway.
 But then, who are they to say.
 So if you're thinking about going to Honolulu, I'm sure they would be happy.

+And don't forget that the ocean there is very warm and nice!